 Typically data in Scylla is duplicated into multiple replicas for availability reasons.
 A coordinator node would get the request and will send it to the nodes holding the replicas.

-A query Consistency Level determines at what point the coordinator will reply to the client with regards to the number of replied it got from the replicas.
-The most common case is to use QUORUM, that means that when the coordinator gets a majority of the replies from the replicas it will return success to the client.
+A query Consistency Level determines at what point the coordinator will reply to the client regarding the number of replied it got from the replicas.
+The most common case is to use QUORUM, which means that when the coordinator gets a majority of the replies from the replicas, it will return success to the client.

 Two consistency levels hold a potential problem and should be used with care